Christina is a stay-at-home mom of three unique girls, two of which were lucky to have the support of solid math teachers during remote learning.

 Some parents had kids with bad attitudes, some with learning disabilities, and others whose kids had a growth mindset like Makayla and just needed that extra push.

-Haven’t heard of growth mindset?
+Haven’t heard of a growth mindset?

 Carole Dweck coined the term when speaking about self-worth and academic capabilities-- particularly in learning environments.